ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.4-report/README.md

 ### Step 3 - Review Convert2RHEL Pre-conversion Report of CentOS 7 Host

-Now we are ready to use the Web Console to review the Convert2RHEL pre-conversion reports.
-Let's start by looking at one of the CentOS 7 hosts.

 We are now here in the automation approach workflow:

 ![Automation approach workflow diagram with review report step highlighted](images/conversion-workflow-hl-review.svg)

+Now, let's use the Web Console to review the Convert2RHEL pre-conversion reports.
+We will start by looking at one of the CentOS 7 hosts.

-- Navigate to the RHEL Web Console remote host menu and click on the hostname of one of your CentOS 7 app servers.
+- Navigate to the RHEL Web Console remote host menu and click on the hostname of one of your CentOS 7 app servers (should be node4, node5, or node6).
 Remember as we learned in the previous step, you can confirm the CentOS version on the system overview page.

 - Having verified you are looking at one of the CentOS 7 app servers, use the main menu to navigate to Tools > Terminal.
 This will display a shell terminal on the host system.
 In order to review the Convert2RHEL pre-conversion report that was generated for host, copy the following command line and paste into the terminal and press `Enter` or `return`: